 Using the Disney Bus System to get around Walt Disney World

 Buses are always available, starting from an hour before the park opens and run an hour after it closes.
-This also takes effect if there are “Early Magic Hours” and “After Magic Hours,” which means if the park opens at 8:00am, buses will run as early as 7:00am, or if they close at 1:00am, then you’ll have transportation until 2:00am available.
-Some advantages to taking buses is that they will drop you off at the bus depot at the front of the park at all Resorts.
+This also takes effect if there are “Early Magic Hours” and “After Magic Hours,” which means if the park opens at 8:00 am, buses will run as early as 7:00 am, or if they close at 1:00 am, then you’ll have transportation until 2:00 am available.
+Some advantage to taking buses is that they will drop you off at the bus depot at the front of the park at all Resorts.
 This is especially beneficial if you are traveling to Magic Kingdom, as if you take your own car and park, you are in for a longer trek than you think.
-The parking lot is no where near the front of Magic Kingdom, so people who take their own car will actually park in the parking lot, take a tram to the transportation and ticket center, and then you have three options from there: Take the monorail around to the front gates, take the ferry across the water to the front gates, walk around a mile to get there, or in a rare occasion there are a few buses waiting here to take you to the front gate.
+The parking lot is nowhere near the front of Magic Kingdom, so people who take their own car will actually park in the parking lot, take a tram to the transportation and ticket center, and then you have three options from there: Take the monorail around to the front gates, take the ferry across the water to the front gates, walk around a mile to get there, or in a rare occasion there are a few buses waiting here to take you to the front gate.
 Also, if you are driving your own car, then make sure you remember where you park.
 This parking lot has more parking spaces than I’ve ever seen, and it can be easy to get lost.

 Cons of using the Disney Bus System

-The down side to taking buses, they do get crowded, which means that you might be standing and holding on to a rail the entire way.
+The downside to taking buses, they do get crowded, which means that you might be standing and holding on to a rail the entire way.
 This gets hard when you have kids and are toting large strollers and bags.
 Keep this in mind.
-Also, if at the end of the night, and you are exhausted like everyone else, you might be waiting in a longer line than you’d like to get on to a bus.
-For larger resorts, like the All Stars and Pop, we have waited three and four bus cycles before we were able to make it on to the next available one.
+Also, if at the end of the night, you are exhausted like everyone else, you might be waiting in a longer line than you’d like to get on to a bus.
+For larger resorts, like the All-Stars and Pop, we have waited for three and four bus cycles before we were able to make it on to the next available one.

 Using your car to get around Walt Disney World